 At top of Leith walk is Valvona & Crolla established 1934 a great Italian Del with a cafe through the back.
 Broughton Street also has a good selection of bars and cafes for breakfast.

 Should you be staying in an apartment while in Edinburgh, Crombie the butchers in Broughton St have a great selection of sausages to try.

-In Leith the Rose Leaf pub for brunch from 10am is worth finding as it’s in the back streets, but has a great atmosphere no matter the time of day you go in.
-On Saturday there is a small farmers market a few minutes walk form rose leaf.
+In Leith the Rose Leaf pub for brunch from 10am is worth finding as it’s in the back streets.
+But has a great atmosphere no matter the time of day you go in.
+On Saturday there is a small farmers market a few minutes walk from the Rose leaf.

-These are just a few suggestions but please be on the lookout for cafes near you as you may pas one or two excellent venues while walking to ones I have recommended.
+These are just a few suggestions to breakfast in Edinburgh.
+But please be on the lookout for cafes near your accommodation as you may pass one or two excellent venues while walking to ones I have recommended.

 Our guides on our food walking tours will ask where you are staying in Edinburgh and will give suggestion of bars and restaurants near to your accommodation.